fablabbcn/mdef-docs/docs/2025-26/year-1/t-2/design-studio-02/index.md

 - Situating the design interventions in context
 - Framing opportunities considering resilience, material flows, situated knowledges and existing infrastructures in your design process

+## Evaluation Strategies

+These are the points we are going to look at for Term 2:

+**1. Critical Depth & Reflexivity**

+Assess the student’s ability to interrogate their project across ethical, narrative, material, and spatial dimensions.
+Evaluation considers how well they identify biases, articulate entanglements, question assumptions, and incorporate feedback.
+Strong work demonstrates sustained critical inquiry, conceptual rigor, and an evolving capacity to let the project “talk back,” showing awareness of implications across scales from self to territory to planet.

+**2. Research Integration & Design Articulation**

+Evaluate how effectively students translate research into design propositions.
+This includes the synthesis of multimodal investigations (statements, narratives, objects, spatial artifacts) and their capacity to connect insights to interventions.
+Attention is placed on clarity, coherence, and the student’s ability to operationalize theory through form, practice, and experimentation.
+Strong performance shows grounded, situated design decisions supported by evidence and critical reasoning.

+**3. Prototyping, Performance & Communicative Capacity**

+Assess the quality of produced artifacts—statement, AV narratives, objects, spatial models—and their performative or enactment potential.
+Evaluation examines craft, intentionality, and the student’s ability to communicate complexity through multimodal formats.
+Strong outcomes demonstrate iterative development, thoughtful material and spatial choices, and the ability to stage or propose interventions that expose, challenge, or reconfigure dominant systems, culminating in a coherent exhibition-ready constellation.

+100% Faculty (including first Thesis draft)

 ## Grading Method